Teradata/developer-resources/docs/glossary.md

 ## A

-### AI Unlimited Jupyter Kernel

-Definition.

 <a id="glo-manager"></a>
 ### AI Unlimited manager

-The manager is the component that orchestrates the deployment of the AI/ML engine on your cloud service provider.
+The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML [engine](#glo-engine) on your [cloud service provider](#glo-csp).
 It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
 From the manager, all users get their API key for connecting to the engine from a Jupyter notebook.

+<a id="glo-api-key"></a>
 ### API key

 Your Application Progamming Interface (API) key enables you to connect your Jupyter notebook to the engine.
 The first thing you do in a Jupyter notebook, before you create or access a project, is configure a connection to the engine using your API key.

 <a id="glo-alb"></a>
 ### application load balancer

 Load balancers distribute incoming traffic across servers.
 An application load balancer inspects incoming traffic content, such as HTTP headers and paths, to make routing decisions.
-You can use an application load balancer as a way to expose AI Unlimited and its engine to the public IP network.
+You can use an application load balancer as a way to expose AI Unlimited manager and the engine to the public IP network.

 ## C